 Assessment Report

-General information on
+General information

 In 1977 Mostar became independent University centre.

 Now the University has about 14.000 students, and more than 1.000 academic staff.
 Students are from Herzegovina, middle Bosnia, Republic of Srpska, Croatia and Montenegro.

 All Faculties were constructed or reconstructed in last eight years by Government of the Republic of Croatia.
 Now the University has more than 55 000 m2 of space placed in four localities in Mostar.